 Director, Communications and External Relations, Champlain College

-At King Arthur Flour, Charlene drives trade promotion strategy and manages all facets of the trade promotion process.
-Charlene founded Lodestar Sales & Revenue Management, a consulting firm focused on selling tools and strategies to optimize profit realization.
-Charlene has been involved in the coffee industry for the last 18 years as Senior Director for Keurig Green Mountain.
+Director, Financial Planning Analysis, Cabot Cheese Charlene has been involved in the coffee and local, progressive food industries for the last 20 years.
 Her expertise is in finance and sales to drive change initiatives, building and leading cross-functional teams, and developing and executing strategies to drive results and alignment across the organization.
 Charlene has a history of coffee industry-related volunteerism, supporting the International Women’s Coffee Alliance, Grounds for Health and Java Jog for a Cause as a board member, grant review committee member, and event volunteer.